<img src="https://secure.smart-cloud-intelligence.com/269658.png" style="display:none;">

 How to Handle Delayed Deliveries

 A resilient fulfillment network doesn’t just deliver orders on time.
-It can also adapt when your deliveries are late
+It can also adapt when your deliveries are late.

 1. Rescue The Buyer Experience